Saipreetham7/Restaurant-Guide/readme.md

 - Overview page displaying a list of restaurants with search functionality
 - Detail view for each restaurant with information, photos, and location
 - Interactive map showing restaurant locations using Leaflet
-- Location-based filtering to discover restaurants in specific areas
 - Responsive design that works on both desktop and mobile devices
 - Containerized application using Docker for easy deployment